9th Streamy Awards

 The 9th Annual Streamy Awards was the ninth installment of the Streamy Awards honoring the best in American streaming television series and their creators.
 The awards was split into three sections with different themes: the main Streamy Awards, the second annual Streamys Brand Awards, and the Third Annual Streamys Purpose Awards.
 The main ceremony was streamed live on YouTube from The Beverly Hilton in Beverly Hills, California on December 13, 2019.
 It was the first Streamy Awards ceremony to run without a host, instead featuring segments from online content creators to highlight the diversity of the industry.
 The show also highlighted international creators with the addition of multiple international categories and added a new Technology category.

 On September 11, 2019, the 2nd annual Streamys Brand Awards were held during the IAB Digital Content NewFronts West at NeueHouse Hollywood and hosted by Emile Ennis Jr. The awards honored innovation in brand advertising.
 On December 9, 2019, the 2nd annual Purpose Awards @ The Streamys were held at the YouTube Space LA, hosted by Jay Shetty.
 The awards recognized digital creators, brands, and nonprofits who have used their influence for a greater good.

 Performers

 The 9th Streamy Awards featured musical performances from Normani and Kim Petras.
 Petras' performance was introduced by Paris Hilton.
 The Streamy Purpose Awards featured a musical performance by Savannah Outen.
+Niki and Gabi performed together, and then Gabi introduced Niki to perform on her own.